-OLLI On Campus Tuesday Morning Speaker Series Continues - WITH EVERYTHING "GREEK"
+OLLI On Campus Tuesday Morning Speaker Series: An American Mosaic

-The Tuesday Mornings on Campus Speaker Webinars were a big hit last year during the inaugural season and even more so this year as we were practicing social distancing!
+The Tuesday Mornings "on Campus" Speaker Webinars have been extremely popular; both in-person and during our four terms of online presentations!
 Our webinars were engaging, thought-provoking, and at times just FUN.
-Although we can't meet in person yet, the Tuesday Mornings on Campus Speaker Webinars" was so popular we are continuing them virtually during our SPRING 2021 term.
+Although we can't meet in person yet, the Tuesday Mornings on Campus Speaker Webinars" is so popular we are continuing them virtually during our FALL 2021 term.